jdyver/cd-demo/README.md

 A scale and continuous delivery demo using Jenkins on DC/OS.
 - Now updated to work with the latest DC/OS (1.12), Mesosphere Github repo access and Docker credentials

-## Current Possibilities
+## What Are We Showing
 1. Manual Jenkins Configuration of an Automated CI/CD Workflow
-- Git build, Docker pull and automatic Jenkins deploy
+- Git build, then automatic Jenkins pull to Dockerhub and deploy app into DCOS.
-- Show that this is a functional Jenkins
+- Shows the DCOS open source Jenkins is functional Jenkins and that DCOS can manage the automated resource handling for CICD.

 ![DCOS Deployed Jenkins to CICD](https://github.com/jdyver/cd-demo-jd/blob/master/img/CD-Intro.png)

 2. Scaled Deployment
-- Show that this is a scalable Jenkins solution by executing 50 jobs with dynamic task executors based on the available resources.
+- Show that this is a scalable Jenkins solution by executing 50 jobs with dynamically created task executors based on the available resources from DCOS.

 ![DCOS - Jenkins Service Jobs](https://github.com/jdyver/cd-demo-jd/blob/master/img/DCOS-ServiceJenkins2.png)